 Have you been affected?
 Tell us your experiences but stay safe

-U.S. officials: Helicopter with six Marines and two Nepalis goes missing
+U.S. officials: Helicopter carrying six Marines and two Nepalis goes missing

 • Aftershocks continued predawn Wednesday in Nepal.
 A CNN team there felt one such big one at 2 a.m. local time that shook buildings and terrified survivors, many of whom were sleeping outside or ran from their homes.